 If you don’t have enough time or money for this, use your Medium or LinkedIn profile as a (temporary) portfolio.

 The amounts of bloggers and posts published daily can be scary, but the truth is, many writers publish mediocre quality writing and don’t use marketing to promote their content.

 The strategies mentioned above will help you stand out from these creators and build you a loyal audience.
-But besides marketing, as a beginner writer you should focus on:
+But besides marketing, as a beginner writer, you should focus on:

-- gathering data and feedback — notice which content gets you the most views, reads, responses, followers, subscribers
+- gathering data and feedback — notice which content gets you the most views, reads, responses, followers, and subscribers

 - mastering headlines and editing

 - caring about your audience — publish regular content that people want to read (not just what you want to write)